billimarie/prosecutor-database/README.md

 Make changes to the code.

-### 3. When you're done updating the code, build out the prosecutor profiles with Gulp (see step 4)
+### 4-1.
+If you DON'T make changes to the individual prosecutor profiles, skip to step 5

+### 4-2.
+If you DO make changes to the individual prosecutor profiles, finalize the process with Gulp

+HINT: To update individual prosecutor pages, edit the related .handlebars template and .json files.
+For example: to add new information to an individual Attorney General profile, edit `templates/attorney-general-profile.handlebars` and `public/attorney-general/_attorney-general-config.json`.

-HINT: make sure you're in the root, where `gulpfile.js` is located.
-If you're in the `/public` directory, just `cd ..`.
+When you're finished, run Gulp.
+Make sure you're in the root, where the `gulpfile.js` is located.

 ```
 gulp handlebars
 ```

-### 3-1.
-To update individual prosecutor pages, edit the .handlebars template and .json files

-For example: to add new information to an individual Attorney General profile, edit `templates/attorney-general-profile.handlebars` and `public/attorney-general/_attorney-general-config.json`.

-### 4. Finalize the process with Gulp (see step 3)

-Again, make sure you're in the root, where `gulpfile.js` is located.

-#### 5. Finished?
+### 5. Finished?
 Just commit and push

 ```
 git add .
 git commit -m "[INSERT YOUR COMMIT MESSAGE HERE (for example: Update index.html: new title)]"
-git push origin master
+git push origin [YOUR-BRANCH-NAME-HERE]
 ```

+### 6. Submit a pull request

+Go to the page of your fork on GitHub: https://www.github.com/[YOUR-USERNAME-HERE]/light-pollution.
+Select your branch and click the pull request button.

-Once accepted, your pull request will be merged with the Github Pages branch (`gh-pages`).
+Once accepted, your pull request will be merged with the Github Pages branch (`gh-pages`) and go live on the [website](https://billimarie.github.io/light-pollution).

 ## Support